GoogleChrome/developer.chrome.com/site/en/docs/extensions/whatsnew/index.md

 The [policy update blog post](/blog/policy-update-2sv/) published on June 29, 2021 has been updated to correct the two step verification deployment timeline.

-### Chrome 94: Declarative net request static ruleset changes
+### Chrome 94: declarative net request static ruleset changes

 July 28, 2021